natesilva/jayschema/README.md

 **(Constructor)** The optional *loader* will be called each time an external `$ref` is encountered.
 It should load the referenced schema and return it.

-If you don’t reference any external schemas, you don’t need to provide a *loader*.
+If you don’t reference any external schemas, or if you pre-register all the schemas you’re using, you don’t need to provide a *loader*.

 **If you provide a *loader*, you should call the validate() function asynchronously.** That’s because loading involves disk or network I/O, and I/O operations in Node are asynchronous.